michielvoo/docker/aws/Readme.md

 docker run --rm -it aws -Version
 ```

-## How to: update AWS Tools for PowerShell
+### How to: update AWS Tools for PowerShell

-Find the latest version of the PowerShell that are installed and update the
+Find the latest version of the PowerShell modules that are installed and update
- `-RequiredVersion` argument in the corresponding commands in the Dockerfile
+the `-RequiredVersion` argument in the corresponding `Install-Module` commands
- accordingly.
+in the Dockerfile accordingly.

-## How to: test AWS Tools for PowerShell
+### How to: test AWS Tools for PowerShell

-Run the local Docker image to execute the `test.ps1` script, while making sure
-the required environment variables are set correctly:

 ```
-docker run --rm -it -v $PWD:/src --env AWS_ACCESS_KEY --env AWS_REGION --env AWS_SECRET_KEY aws -File test.ps1
+docker run --rm -it aws -Command Get-AWSPowerShellVersion
 ```